Student Safety Engagement Program

 MIRIAM SISE ODAA

-Miriam has been involved with the SRS student program for 2 years.
-She is pursuing a joint major in Political Science and Gender Sexuality Women’s Studies and a minor in Criminology.
+Miriam has been involved with the SRS student program for 3 years.
+She is an SFU alumni with a joint major in Political Science and Gender Sexuality Women’s Studies and a minor in Criminology.
 Miriam enjoys working in the SSEP because it has helped foster a sense of personal connectedness to the university by bridging safety initiatives and student engagement.

 Jennifer joined the SSEP team in the summer semester of 2018 because of her interest in pursuing a safety related career.
 Her involvement in CUPE 23’s and Douglas College’s Occupational Health and Safety Committee led to her to the SSEP volunteer and team leader position.
 As a team leader, she hopes to increase the safety culture on campus as she believes that when it comes to safety it is best to be preventative than reactive!

 Stephanie joined the Student Safety Engagement Program in Fall 2018 to expand her knowledge of the safety and security resources available to students.
 She is doing a major in Criminology and a Police Studies Certificate, along with a Legal Studies Certificate.
 In this position, she hopes to create a secure learning environment by engaging in preventative initiatives.

 Gian started working with the Student Safety Engagement Program in the Fall of 2018.
 He is pursuing a Health Science major with a Criminology minor and a Forensic Studies Certificate.
 He believes that the SSEP is a wonderful initiative that will help him foster a greater sense of community and leadership; as well as a way to spread safety initiatives within the university